CRISPR: Repeated sequences

 The discovery of clustered DNA repeats took place independently in three parts of the world.
 The first description of what would later be called CRISPR is Ishino, et al. in 1987.
 They accidentally cloned part of a CRISPR sequence together with the iap gene (isozyme conversion of alkaline phosphatase) from Escherichia coli.
 The organization of the repeats surprised them, as clustered repeated sequences are more typically arranged consecutively, without interspersing sequences.

 In 1993, van Solingen et al., published two articles about a cluster of interrupted direct repeats (DR) in that bacterium.
 The team recognized the diversity of the sequences that intervened in the direct repeats among different strains of M. tuberculosis and used this property to design a typing method called spoligotyping, which remains in use.

-Mojica studied the function of repeats in the archaeal genera Haloferax and Haloarcula.
+Spanish microbiologist Francisco Mojica studied the function of repeats in the archaeal genera Haloferax and Haloarcula.
 Mojica's supervisor surmised that the clustered repeats had a role in segregating replicated DNA into daughter cells during cell division, because plasmids and chromosomes with identical repeat arrays could not coexist in Haloferax volcanii.
 They noted the transcription of the interrupted repeats for the first time; CRISPR's first full characterization.
 By 2000, Mojica and his students, after an automated search of published genomes, identified interrupted repeats in 20 species of microbes as belonging to the same family.
 Because those sequences were interspaced, Mojica initially called these sequences "short regularly spaced repeats" (SRSR).
 In 2001, Mojica and Jansen, who were searching for additional interrupted repeats, proposed the acronym CRISPR (Clustered Regularly Interspaced Short Palindromic Repeats) to encompass the numerous acronyms then in use.
 In 2002, Tang, et al. showed evidence that CRISPR repeat regions in Archaeoglobus fulgidus were transcribed into long RNA molecules subsequently processed into unit-length small RNAs, plus some longer forms of 2, 3, or more spacer-repeat units.

 In 2005, Barrangou discovered that S thermophilus, after iterative phage infection challenges, develops increased phage resistance due to the incorporation of additional CRISPR spacer sequences.